reviewdog/reviewdog/proto/rdp/README.md

 [checkstyle](https://checkstyle.sourceforge.io/)

 Problems:
 - No support for diagnostics for code range.
-It only support start position.
+It only supports start position.
 - No support for code suggestions (also known as auto-correct or fix).
 - It's .....
 XML.
-It's true that some diagnostic tools support checkstyle format, but not everyone want to support it.
+It's true that some diagnostic tools support checkstyle format, but not everyone wants to support it.
 - The checkstyle itself is actually a diagnostic tool for Java and its output format is actually not well-documented and not meant to be used as generic format.
 Some linters just happens to use the same format(?).